-- 5.3.32 The applicant said the determination's observation regarding the NZSEE guidelines (at paragraph 11.2) did not address the issue of whether these guidelines identified buildings likely to collapse in a moderate earthquake, and he questioned the conclusion that they provided an appropriate methodology to determine this. - 5.3.33 Further, he said the first draft implied the mere identification of what might be a 'critical structural weakness' in the IEP provided sufficient evidence to prove that the buildings are likely to collapse in a moderate earthquake.
-The applicant did not agree with this approach, as a DSA gives a more complete picture of the building's possible seismic performance. - 5.3.34 The applicant considers the NZSEE guidelines adjust for the effect of critical structural weaknesses in design level earthquakes, not moderate earthquakes.
-The applicant provided 'pounding' as an example which he said was a critical structural weakness under the NZSEE guidelines but only a factor in building collapse in exceptional cases.
-This approach does not provide a reliable way of assessing building performance in a moderate earthquake. - 5.3.35 He also said the observation in the first draft that for unreinforced masonry buildings or only nominally strengthened masonry buildings, there is little difference between ultimate limit state and ultimate capacity does not apply to the current building as it has had substantial, not nominal strengthening to bring it up to a 20% NBS rating.
+- 5.3.32 The applicant said the determination's observation regarding the NZSEE guidelines (at paragraph11.2.17) did not address the issue of whether these guidelines identified buildings likely to collapse in a moderate earthquake, and he questioned the conclusion that they provided an appropriate methodology to determine this. - 5.3.33 Further, he said the first draft implied the mere identification of what might be a 'critical structural weakness' in the IEP provided sufficient evidence to prove that the building was likely to collapse in a moderate earthquake.
+The applicant did not agree with this approach, as a DSA gives a more complete picture of the building's possible seismic performance.
+For the building the DSA produced a 15-25% NBS rating compared to a 3% NBS rating from the IEP assessment.
+He said different engineers (for the IEP and for the DSA) also came to different conclusions with respect to the building's critical structural weaknesses.

+5.3.34 The applicant considered the NZSEE guidelines adjust for the effect of critical structural weaknesses in design-level earthquakes, not moderate earthquakes.
+The applicant provided pounding as an example which he said was a critical structural weakness under the NZSEE guidelines but only a factor in building collapse in exceptional cases.
+This approach does not provide a reliable way of assessing building performance in a moderate earthquake.